WakiMak/trentent.github.io-forked/_posts/2016-06-17-citrix-netscaler-load-balancing-options-with-xml-brokers.md

 Only one of our XML brokers was being hit, the other was sitting idle. � Since we use a VIP that is supposed to have load balancing I brought our network team who support the Netscalers to help me take� a look.
 I configured two loads:
 1) Direct connections to the XML broker/VIP.
 This request simulates what the web interface sends to the XML broker on behalf of the user.
-The traffic POST’ed is an XML request for a list of all applications available to the user.
+The traffic POST'ed is an XML request for a list of all applications available to the user.
 This is the hardest request the web interface can send an XML broker because the XML broker needs to filter out applications the user does not have access to before it can send a response.
 2) Through the web interface.
 This request simulates going through the HTML pages to get your list of applications available on the web AND a PNA query for all applications available to the user.

-To establish a baseline I ‘loaded’ a XML server directly (WSCTXAPP301T)
+To establish a baseline I 'loaded' a XML server directly (WSCTXAPP301T)

 <img class="aligncenter size-full wp-image-1509" src="http://theorypc.ca/wp-content/uploads/2016/06/image003.png" alt="image003" width="625" height="520" srcset="http://theorypc.ca/wp-content/uploads/2016/06/image003.png 625w, http://theorypc.ca/wp-content/uploads/2016/06/image003-300x250.png 300w" sizes="(max-width: 625px) 100vw, 625px" />